RunestoneInteractive/httlads/_sources/Statistics/cs2_adding_data_in_google_sheets.rst

    International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.

-Case Study 2: Adding Data Using Google Sheets
+Case Study 2: Adding Data to Google Sheets
 =============================================

 Before we begin, make sure that the Google Sheets file you are working on is exactly like the one given at